micro-os-plus/libs-cpp-estd-xpack/README.md

 ## User info

-The new classes are defined in the `os::estd` namespace.
+The new classes are defined in the `micro_os_plus::estd` namespace.
 Having them in a separate namespace allows to run tests on the synthetic POSIX platform.

 Since the libraries included in the current embedded toolchain do not